Chillox/SmartHolk/README.md

 # SmartHolk
-A IoT nest box using Arduino, ThingSpeak and ESP8266
+An IoT nest box using Arduino, ThingSpeak and ESP8266